sigcomp/sigcomp.github.io/solved/applesack.md

 ## Problem Breakdown
 > You are given N apples and a sack that can hold K apples.
 Before you lies a series of toll booths spaced 1 kilometer apart.
 If it costs 1 apple to pass a toll booth (moving away from the initial position), how many kilometers can you travel?

 The problem states that we are allowed to deposit apples anywhere we like and retrieve them at any time.
 This is the key to progressing further than K kilometers.
-What we must optimise is the distance we travel with each trip.
+What we must optimize is the distance we travel with each trip.
 Going a further distance will allow us to make fewer returning trips, but will cost us more apples per trip.

 ## Solution Explanation